kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

 ??? example "Experimental Channel in v1.0.0+"

-    This concept is part of the Experimental Channel in `v1.0.0+`.
+    This concept has been part of the Experimental Channel since `v1.0.0`.

 Some implementations may require the [backendRef][backendRef] to be labeled